eiffel-community/community/howtos/how-to-handle-graphical-images.md

 ## Graphical Images

 ### SVG images
 Both the Eiffel protocol repository and Sepia have used [Inkscape](https://inkscape.org/).
 Inkscape saves its images in a variant of SVG that most browsers can render directly.
 When saving an image you get the choice to save it as "Inkscape SVG" or "Plain SVG".
-Always add the image as a Inkscape SVG to the repository.
+Always add the image as an Inkscape SVG to the repository.

 ## Other tools